 In order to evaluate candidates’ leadership skills, make the interview process conducive for the candidate to bring out their enthusiasm.

 Software engineers with emotional intelligence possess unique qualities that enable them to excel in their field.
 They are able to remain composed when faced with stressful situations, show empathy to their colleagues, and intuitively understand how to respond to their environment.

-This emotional intelligence is an integral part of the top soft skills for software engineers, serving as a foundation for successful human interactions.
+This emotional intelligence is an integral part of the best soft skills for software engineers, serving as a foundation for successful human interactions.

 They should be able to read the emotions of their peers to foster a productive environment.
 This could involve offering encouragement when the team is feeling down or diplomatically declining an individual's idea when it does not fit the overall goal.

 If you're contemplating what is the correct way to evaluate the emotional intelligence of candidates.
 Check out iMocha's emotional intelligence skills assessment, an effective assessment tool developed singularly for this purpose.

 Negotiating effectively can be a key factor in achieving mutual understanding between two or more parties.
 Without the necessary negotiation skills, employees might be unable to arrive at a logical solution that is satisfactory to all parties involved, which can have a negative impact on the business's profits and employer-employee relations.